MazZilaaaa/TranslateChecker/README.md

 # TranslateChecker

-Hey  guys, nice to see you here, please  feel free to check KnowledgeDB module for get more information about product
+Hey  guys, nice to see you here, please  feel free to check KnowledgeDB module to get more information about product